Match ends, Crystal Palace 1, Arsenal 2.

 Second Half ends, Crystal Palace 1, Arsenal 2.

 Attempt blocked.
-Jason Puncheon (Crystal Palace) left footed shot from outside the box is blocked.
+Wilfried Zaha (Crystal Palace) right footed shot from the centre of the box is blocked.

 Corner, Crystal Palace.
 Conceded by Laurent Koscielny.

-Lee Chung-yong (Crystal Palace) wins a free kick in the defensive half.
+Glenn Murray (Crystal Palace) wins a free kick on the right wing.

 Foul by Pape Souaré (Crystal Palace).